ActiveXperts SMS Messaging Server

 ActiveXperts supports the vast majority of SMPP providers.
 Recommended: Aerialink SMPP services (world-wide coverage).

 With ActiveXperts SMS Messaging Server, it is easy to send and receive SMS messages.
 The core of the product runs in the background on a Windows machine (32-bit or 64-bit).

-Messages are stored in a database (MS Access, MS SQL or MySQL).
+Messages are stored in a database (MS SQL Server or LocalDB).
 You can easily send out SMS messages by creating new messages in the database:

 SMS using API

 It's easy to send SMS messages from other applications.
 This can be a custom application (e.g. C#, VB.NET) or an existing application (e.g. MS Excel, MS Access) that makes use of the API: